ntaylorwss/megatron/README.md

 Let's start by making the input nodes for the pipeline:

 ```
-images = megatron.nodes.Input('images', (48, 48, 1))
+images = megatron.nodes.Input('image', (48, 48, 1))
-labels = megatron.nodes.Input('labels')
+labels = megatron.nodes.Input('label')
 ```

-By default, the shape of an Input is a 1D array, so we don't need to specify the shape of 'labels'.
+By default, the shape of an Input is a 1D array, so we don't need to specify the shape of 'label'.

 Now let's apply greyscaling to the image, and one-hot encoding to the labels: